Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Contributions

 \section{Contributions}

-The main contributions of this monograph, reflecting the dual approach, are: \begin{enumerate} \item \textbf{Architectural Innovation and Empirical Foundation:} We proposed the Smart Embedding architecture, achieving a 48.30\% reduction in parameters, based on the statistical verification of Pitch and Hand independence $(NMI=0.167)$. \item \textbf{(Mathematical Contribution) Justification of Generalization Bounds:} We provided a formal mathematical analysis demonstrating that Smart Embedding yields a 28.09\% tighter generalization bound (utilizing Rademacher Complexity) and proved that the information loss due to factorization is negligible (0.153 bits). \item \textbf{(Mathematical Contribution) Formalization via Category Theory:} We formalized the Smart Embedding design using Category Theory, illustrating it as a structure-preserving functor (detailed in Appendix A). \item \textbf{Empirical Validation and Analysis:} We empirically validated the theoretical findings, showing a 9.47\% reduction in validation loss.
-SVD analysis elucidated the mechanism behind this improvement, confirming it stems from the correct structural inductive bias. \item \textbf{(Methodological Contribution) Discovery and Resolution of Positional Bias:} We identified significant positional bias in the raw training data (73.91\% LH-heavy prefixes) and developed a strategic chunking methodology to resolve it, achieving a balanced distribution (49.81\% average LH ratio) crucial for robust training (resulting in 374 chunks from 142 sequences). \item \textbf{(Methodological Contribution) Expert Validation Protocol:} We formalized and conducted a rigorous, expert-based listening study $(N=53)$ to perceptually validate the quantitative findings regarding structural coherence (specifically phrase completeness and hand independence). \end{enumerate}
+The main contributions of this monograph, reflecting the dual approach, are: \begin{enumerate} \item \textbf{Architectural Innovation and Empirical Foundation:} I proposed the Smart Embedding architecture, achieving a 48.30\% reduction in embedding parameters, based on the statistical verification of Pitch and Hand independence $(NMI=0.167)$. \item \textbf{(Mathematical Contribution) Justification of Generalization Bounds:} I provided a formal mathematical analysis demonstrating that Smart Embedding yields a 28.09\% tighter generalization bound (utilizing Rademacher Complexity) and proved that the information loss due to factorization is negligible (0.153 bits). \item \textbf{(Mathematical Contribution) Formalization via Category Theory:} I formalized the Smart Embedding design using Category Theory, illustrating it as a structure-preserving functor (detailed in Appendix A). \item \textbf{Empirical Validation and Analysis:} I empirically validated the theoretical findings, showing a 9.47\% reduction in validation loss.
+SVD analysis elucidated the mechanism behind this improvement, confirming it stems from the correct structural inductive bias. \item \textbf{(Methodological Contribution) Discovery and Resolution of Positional Bias:} I identified significant positional bias in the raw training data (73.91\% LH-heavy prefixes) and developed a strategic chunking methodology to resolve it, achieving a balanced distribution (49.81\% average LH ratio) crucial for robust training (resulting in 374 chunks from 142 sequences). \item \textbf{(Methodological Contribution) Expert Validation Protocol:} I formalized and conducted a rigorous, expert-based listening study $(N=53)$ to perceptually validate the quantitative findings regarding structural coherence (specifically phrase completeness and hand independence). \end{enumerate}